How do you play pickleball? This is one of the first questions you’ll likely ask when you’re invited to a badminton court for a bit of fun in the sun.

 Basic Rules for Playing Pickleball

-The non-volley zone is the area of the court within 7 feet on both sides of the net.
-You can also call this zone as “the kitchen.”
-You cannot volley in the non-volley area.
-This rule prohibits pickleball players from doing smashes while in the zone.
+The non-volley zone or “the kitchen” is the area of the court within 7 feet on both sides of the net.
+You cannot volley in these areas.
+This rule prohibits pickleball players from doing smashes while in the zone, since they basically guarantee a win every time.

 Faults in Pickleball

-In reality, a fault by the receiving team will result in a point for the serving team.
-Furthermore, a fault by the serving team results in the server’s loss of serve or side out.
+A fault by the receiving team will result in a point for the serving team.
+While a fault by the serving team will result in the server’s loss of serve or side out.

 How Are Points Scored in Pickleball?